ziyunli/delta-prompts/spec.md

 ## Data Management

 ### Adding New Prompts (Manual Process)
-1. Create new JSON file in appropriate provider folder
+1. Create new txt file in appropriate provider folder
 2. Follow the schema exactly
 3. Submit PR to repository
 4. GitHub Action rebuilds and deploys on merge

-### Future: Automated Updates
-Architecture supports future GitHub Action that could:
-- Periodically check source URLs for updates
-- Parse and extract new prompts
-- Auto-commit new prompt files
-- Trigger rebuild

-(Not implemented in v1)

 ## Error Handling